PrajaktaJ93/EducationalCoursesApp/README.md

 2. Sentiment analysis can be done using Positive/Negative sentiments.

 ### Dynamic Resource Allocation
-Limited resources allocation can be done with following things-
+Limited resource allocation can be done with following things-
 1. First come First serve principle can be used at a server side
 2. We can open 1/2 course per day for each user.
 So that load balancing at server side.
-3. If user watch first full video-> then only enable second video
+3. If user watch first full video -> then only enable second video

 ### Explainable AI for Recommendation Transparency
 1. Recommendation logic/mapping generally can be done at backend side so that 1. it will take minimum load at frontend 2.
 And app can be responsive